-Current preserving and food safety information recommends that home canned pickled products be processed in a boiling water bath.
+Current preserving and food safety information recommend that home-canned pickled products be processed in a boiling water bath.
 Using this technique, filled jars are heated in boiling water for a specific length of time in order to destroy microorganisms and enzymes that may cause spoilage.
-This heating step, called processing, not only destroys spoilage organisms but also forces air out of the jars.
+This heating step called processing, not only destroys spoilage organisms but also forces air out of the jars.
 As the jars cool, airtight vacuum seals form, preventing air and microorganisms from re-entering jars.
 Specific processing times are established through laboratory testing.

 There are quick and easy recipes for pickled products that do not require processing.
 These pickles must be either refrigerated or frozen.

 Research is continually being conducted in the area of home canning.
 As a result, recommendations may change.
 Many factors over which we have no control may cause seal failures or spoilage.
 Therefore, we cannot guarantee that seal failure or spoilage will not occur even if the general directions set out below are followed.

 1. Before beginning, review the information in the following steps.
 Assemble all equipment and ingredients.